U.S. flag An official website of the United States government

 Effective August 1, 2022, CAP will no longer support requests or issue sit-to-stand workstations and/or ergonomic chairs.
 These items are considered off-the-shelf products and may be procured by your agency.
 If you have a need for adapted furniture, please coordinate any requests with your agency’s Disability Program Manager or your command.
 If needed, CAP will provide needs assessments to help you and your agency identify the appropriate accommodation solution.

-CAP will remain a viable resource for needs assessments to help you and your agency identify an appropriate sit-to-stand solution for your workplace.
+CAP will remain a viable resource for workplace disability needs assessments to help you and your agency identify an appropriate sit-to-stand solution for your workplace.

 Equipment will only be delivered to a Federal government facility.
 We will deliver to the official work address provided in the CAP Request Form.